yasserhous/Kali-VM/README.md

 # Secure Virtual Envrionment for Malware analysis
 ## OVERVIEW
 I successfully built a secure and isolated Kali Linux VM inside VirtualBox to serve as a safe environment for penetration testing and malware analysis.
-This project involved configuring network isolation, enforcing firewall rules, and enabling secure file transfers between the host and VM.
+This project involved configuring an isolated network on a virtual machine using Kali linux and virtualbox, creating a forkbomb malware, and observing the impact.
-I faced multiple technical challenges and resolved them through troubleshooting, Linux networking, and firewall management.
+I faced multiple technical challenges and resolved them through troubleshooting, and patience.

-Ultimately, the final test would be to execute some malware on my virtual machine, and cross my fingers that the setup was done properly
+Ultimately, the final test would be to execute malware, investigate pcap files, all in a safe and isolated environment

 It look me some time to finalize the host only network setup for my virtualbox because I ran into some configuration issues(see troubleshooting steps), but eventually I was able to set it up such as 1) my VM can communicate with my host and I can share a file(so I can share the malware zip), and 2) my VM cannot access the internet.